Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 \subsection{Causal Estimands}

 The literature has explored several estimands for causal effects, with a focus on average effects rather than individual-level effects \citep{han2023model,yu2022estimating,li2022network, leung2022causal,savje2021average,hu2022average}.
 Here, we aim to estimate the Total Treatment Effect (TTE), also known as Global Treatment Effect (GTE).
-This estimand specifically examines the average effect of altering the treatment for the entire community.
-For instance, in the case of a contagious disease, TTE quantifies the reduction in the number of infections or the impact on government health expenses when the new medication is administered to all individuals, as compared to a scenario where nobody receives it.
-Precisely, for any two designs of the experiment $\expd_1$ and $\expd_2$, we define
+This estimand measures the average effect of altering the treatment for the entire community.
+For instance, in the case of a contagious disease, TTE quantifies the reduction in the number of infections or the impact on healthcare costs whenever the new medication is administered to all individuals, as compared to a scenario where nobody receives it.
+Precisely, for any two treatment allocations $\OMtreatment{}{}'$ and $\OMtreatment{}{}''$, we define

-A notable special case arises when $\expd_1$ and $\expd_2$ represent experimental designs in which all treatment assignments are set to $0$ or $1$, respectively.
-With a slight abuse of notation, this is denoted by $\TTE{t}{1,0}$.
-In scenarios where only a single observation of the data is accessible, it is typically assumed that $t$ is sufficiently large for the effect to have stabilized.
-However, in this paper, we aim to estimate $\TTE{t}{1,0}$ for all values of $t$, which will allow us to trace the evolution of $\TTE{t}{1,0}$, even before stabilization.
+A notable special case arises when entries of $\OMtreatment{}{}''$ and $\OMtreatment{}{}'$ are drawn from Bernoulli distributions with means $\pi''$ and $\pi'$, respectively \cite{eckles2016design,li2022network}.
+Then, with a slight abuse of notation, we write $\TTE{t}{\pi'',\pi'}$.
+For example, the case with $\pi''=1$ and $\pi'=0$ represent scenarios in which all treatment assignments are set to 1 or 0, respectively.
+In problems where only a single observation of the data is accessible, the literature typically assumes that $t$ is sufficiently large for the effect to have stabilized and then estimates the TTE at the equilibrium \citep{leung2022causal,yu2022estimating,savje2021average,sussman2017elements}.
+However, in this paper, we aim to estimate $\TTE{t}{\desired,0}$ for any desired $\desired \in [0,1]$ and all values of $t$, which will allow us to trace the evolution of $\TTE{t}{\desired,0}$, even before stabilization. $\TTE{t}{\desired,0}$ is particularly relevant when it is impractical to deliver the treatment to the entire population.
+In general, estimating the TTE is insightful in scenarios where a decision maker aims to use the result of the experiment to determine whether the treatment should be expanded to everyone or not \citep{eckles2016design}.

-The TTE is particularly relevant in scenarios where a decision maker aims to use the result of the experiment to determine whether everyone should receive the new treatment or not.
-Specifically, in cases where there are constraints on the treatment budget, decision-makers would seek to estimate the effect of treating the entire population (i.e., the TTE) based on data obtained from experiments involving a limited treatment group \citep{yu2022estimating}.
+\paragraph{Direct and indirect effects.} TTE is generally a combination of indirect (network) and direct effects.
+In Appendix \S \subsecDirectEffect, we also discuss how to estimate these two components.